dhdaines/rustfst-g2p/README.md

 rustfst-g2p: the velociraptor of pronunciation generators
 =========================================================

+> [!IMPORTANT] This project is not complete in any way, in particular,
+> training is not implemented yet.
+While I appreciate all the stars
+> (where did you people find this?) don't get your hopes up (but PRs are welcome)

 Back in days of yore, we used quaint devices known as weighted finite-state transducers to accomplish a variety of natural language and speech processing tasks.
 Sure, they were not as sexy as